-This product is designed and intended for use in the residential, commcial and light-industrial environment.
 This product is designed and intended for use in the residential, commercial and light-industrial environment.
-The product at hand is based on the following EU regulations: • Low Voltage Directive 73/23/EEC • Electromagnetic Compatibility Directive 89 336/EEC , Please be sure to put the contact address/telephone number on this manual before handing it to the customer.
+The product at hand is based on the following EU regulations: • Low Voltage Directive 73/23/EEC • Electromagnetic Compatibility Directive 89/ 336/EEC Please be sure to put the contact address/telephone number on this manual before handing it to the customer.

-WT04594X01 Printed in Malaysia
+WT04596X01 Printed in Malaysia